c19354837/react-native-system-setting/README.md

 ### Support

-* Volume
+* Volume ( with listener)
 * Brightness

-### In the future
+### Next

-* All the system setting
+* Add more settings
+* Support mobx

 **Example only work in the real device**

 ## Look like

-I really want to show the .gif, while it has no diffrence with .jpg.
+I really want to show the .gif, while it has no diffrence with .jpg for some system limit.

 I strongly recommend you to run the example in real device to see how it works.